washingtonyachtclub/documents/WYC_Policies.md

 ### Authority
 #### Officers
-A majority of officers may suspend any Member for a period of up to two weeks.
+A majority of the Officers may suspend any Member for a period of up to two weeks.

 #### Executive Council
 A majority vote from the Executive Council may also be used to suspend any Member for a period of up to two weeks.